agrc/metadata-asset-tracking-tool/metadata/Cadastre/plss_point_gcdb.md

 ### What does the dataset represent?

-Each point in this dataset represents the corner location of a PLSS section.
+Each point in this dataset represents a significant corner location of the PLSS.
 More information about how corner data was surveyed and collected can be found on the [PLSS web application](https://plss.utah.gov/).

 ### How was the dataset created?